Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

 This prediction is supported by neutron scattering experiments \cite{griffin,glyde,heliumneutron1,heliumpressure}.
-Figures \ref{sqw}b,c show broad frequency distribution above $T_\lambda$ and a remarkable increase and sharpening of the peak below $T_\lambda$ (in some neutron scattering experiments, the width of the low-temperature peak can not be resolved \cite{glyde}).
+Figures \ref{sqw2}a,b show broad frequency distribution above $T_\lambda$ and a remarkable increase and sharpening of the peak below $T_\lambda$ (in some neutron scattering experiments, the width of the low-temperature peak can not be resolved \cite{glyde}).
 This is reminiscent of the sharp peak appearing in gases undergoing BEC at $p=0$.
 The peak is close to 0.3 THz as Eq. \eqref{moment} predicts.
-The peak frequency can reduce at larger $q$ in the maxon-roton region where energy decreases with $q$ \cite{glyde}.

-The sharp peak is predicted to take place at $q$ corresponding to single-particle excitations of transits.
-A detailed analysis attributes single-particle excitations to the maxon-roton part of the spectrum where $q$ is about 1 \AA$^{-1}$ and larger \cite{griffin,glyde} (the transit wavevector $q_t=\frac{mc}{\hbar}\approx 1.5$ ~\AA$^{-1}$).
-Experimentally, sharp peaks are seen to develop for large $q$ in this range but not at smaller $q$.
-For example, no sharp change is seen in the scattering intensity below and above $T_\lambda$ at $q=0.4~$\AA$^{-1}$ corresponding to the phonon part of the spectrum \cite{griffin}.
-This is consistent with our picture of transits in the BECFE state which predicts peaks at the single-particle excitation frequency.
+We show the scattered intensity at $q\approx 1$~\AA$^{-1}$ because this $q$ and its vicinity correspond to single-particle excitations as follows from a detailed analysis of liquid helium spectra (see, e.g., Ref. \cite{griffin}, pp. 20,167,181,193 etc).
+Sharp peaks at these $q$ are therefore consistent with our picture of transits in the BECFE state.
+Experimentally, sharp peaks are seen to develop for large $q$ in this range as seen in Figure \ref{sqw2} but not at smaller $q$.
+For example, no sharp change is seen in the scattering intensity below and above $T_\lambda$ at $q=0.4~$\AA$^{-1}-0.6~$\AA$^{-1}$ attributed to the phonon part of the spectrum (see, e.g., Ref. \cite{griffin}, pp. 157-159 etc).
+We note that at $q$ significantly exceeding those shown in Figure \ref{sqw2}, the single-particle resonance no longer appears as a distinct peak due to experimental issues and other factors \cite{griffin}.

-Previously, the sharp resonance-type peaks in Fig. \ref{sqw}a,b were related to the BEC at $p=0$ which hybridizes single-particle excitations with collective density fluctuations \cite{griffin,glyde}.
-It was noted that the evidence for the BEC at $p=0$ was inconclusive since (a) the experimental data analysis giving the number of atoms in the state $p=0$, $n_0$, requires the prior knowledge of a physical model and (b) the data and can be fit by models where $n_0=0$ \cite{temp-energy4}.
-Previous interpretations did not explain the value of energy at which the resonance takes place of about 0.3 THz.
+Previously, the sharp resonance-type peaks in Fig. \ref{sqw2}a,b were related to the BEC at $p=0$ which hybridizes single-particle excitations with collective density fluctuations \cite{griffin,glyde}.
+It was later noted that the evidence for the BEC at $p=0$ is inconclusive because (a) the experimental data analysis giving the number of atoms in the state $p=0$, $n_0$, requires the prior knowledge of a physical model and (b) the data can be fit by models where $n_0=0$ (see, e.g., p.
+175 of Ref. \cite{temp-energy4} and accompanying discussion and references).
+Previous interpretations involved parameters fitted to experimental data and did not physically explain why the resonance takes place at about 0.3 THz.
 This value readily comes out in the picture proposed here and from Eq. \eqref{moment} in particular.